bbe2/Overview/README.md

 > Hi!
 Thank you for stopping by!
 Let me know if I can help
 >> 👋 Google python curriculum writer including readings, case studies, and project portfolio (via synergis IT)
->>> 👋 adjunct computers science - Fall 2022 => it.304 systems analysis and design. bi-weekly in-person instruction
+>>> 👋 adjunct computers science - Fall 2022 => it.304 systems analysis and design. bi-wkly in-person
 -------------
-> my current activities are foobar challenges, phd work, teaching amazing students, and
+> my current activities
->>helping an amazing company train data scientists at scale
+>> teaching amazing students
->>  sept 2022 new student thoughts = enhance key digital age mechanical skills with typing AND forms of measurement
+>> tutoring to be nurse on TEAS exam challenges to pass test and go to nursing school

->>> set goal for 50 words per minute
+>> recent books
->> dont look at keyboard
+>> meaningful coincidences by dr beitman (systematic study to find high generators to grow biosphere is, well amazing!
-> quality typing training tools = https://www.nchsoftware.com/typingtutor/index.html or https://www.typesy.com/
+>>> the return of the gods by j. kahn -> multiple research/coincidences noted in the book are pretty mind bending and moderatly terrifying.
+Get your belief stakes in and drive them in before__________

 -------------
 - 👋 skills
 -- 👀- 👀  framing ontologies informed with scientific research + data structures + analysis protocols
--- 👀- 👀-- 👀- 👀 ---> deep practical re-engineering w complex machine + ops improvement, BOMs, target forecasting ✨✨
+-- 👀- 👀-- 👀- 👀 ---> deep practical re-engineering experience informs practioner academic work in IT system design
--- 👀- 👀-- 👀-- 👀- 👀✨----> design, training, and development of skill material to grow learners and staff
+-- 👀- 👀-- 👀-- 👀- 👀✨----> design and development of skill material to grow learners
 -- 👀- 👀-- 👀- 👀-  - - 👋  GOAL=> develop as many new programmers as possible
--- 👀-👀-👀-> ROLE MODELS -> Learning Salon, F. Chollet, Ida Momennejad + John Langford (MSFT), A. Kroker, David Chalmers
+-- 👀-👀-👀-> couple role models -> F. Chollet, Ida Momennejad(learning salon) + John Langford (MSFT)
--- 👀- > Chollet 'on the measure of intelligence' is pretty amazing and highly recommend
+-- 👀- > a.Kroker, David Chalmers!
 -----------
-- 👋👋 focus => advancing marginalize youth skills to access their potential, get great jobs, and build life sustainability
+- 👋👋 focus => build infrastructure to advance marginalize youth skills energizing potential leading to quality work / life sustainability
 - ---------
 > Major LEX FRIDMAN fan - https://lexfridman.com/
 >> made it to "FINAL" round of his 2021 hiring as content production assistant.
 I have evidence + his email!